inclement/inclem.net/content/kivycrashcourse/1-making_a_simple_app.rst

 ================

 So...lets actually do something!
-We'll start completely from scratch, and our kivy entry point will be an `App` class which we'll import from kivy.
+We'll start completely from scratch, and our kivy entry point will be an :code:`App` class which we'll import from kivy.

 .. code-block:: python

    from kivy.app import App

-The `App` is the base of any Kivy application, and we'll start making our own Kivy program by defining our own `App` subclass.
+The :code:`App` is the base of any Kivy application, and we'll start making our own Kivy program by defining our own :code:`App` subclass.

 .. code-block:: python

     class TutorialApp(App):
         pass

-At this point we don't even need to add any behaviour, the `App` can already run, and if we do so it will perform all the basic application setup like creating a window, sizing and positioning it, and potentially even stuff like retreiving application settings and constructing a settings panel.
+At this point we don't even need to add any behaviour, the :code:`App` can already run, and if we do so it will perform all the basic application setup like creating a window, sizing and positioning it, and potentially even stuff like retreiving application settings and constructing a settings panel.

-To complete our first totally trivial kivy app, we just add a standard python declaration that instantiates our `TutorialApp` class and calls its `run` method - the function that tells the `App` to start and to do its thing.
+To complete our first totally trivial kivy app, we just add a standard python declaration that instantiates our :code:`TutorialApp` class and calls its :code:`run` method - the function that tells the :code:`App` to start and to do its thing.
 With this addition, the full file should look like the following: